cetio/VEXAPI/README.md

 ## License

-This repository is licensed under [LICENSE](LICENSE.txt), only because I legally have to.
+This repository is licensed under [Apache-2.0 license](LICENSE.txt), only because I legally have to.